bjpop/blip/README.txt

    blip foo.pyc

-If you omit the -c argument then blip will compile the Python code to bytecode and then immediately execute it.
+If you omit the -c argument then blip will compile the Python code to bytecode and then immediately execute it:

+   blip foo.py

 If you don't provide a Python file as input to blip it will start a REPL where you can type in Python statements and have them